Potato cooking: Ireland

-In Ireland, the potato, introduced at the end of the 16th century, quickly became the main staple food until the end of the 19th century.
+In Ireland, the potato was introduced at the end of the 16th century and quickly became the main staple food until the end of the 19th century.

 Among the peasants, it appears at every meal and in one form, the simplest possible, boiled in water.
 The tubers, with their skins, are cooked in a cauldron, the only utensil necessary for their preparation, in a bottom of water.
 After cooking, the contents of the cauldron are poured into a shallow wicker basket, called a skeehogue, which allows for easy draining, and the whole family, sitting around the basket in front of the fireplace, serves itself with its hands, without fork or knife.

 In more affluent homes, where people eat at the table, another characteristic utensil is used: a trivet in the form of a fairly high ring (dish ring).
 Often made of silver and richly decorated, its function was to protect the tabletop from the heat.

 In 1740, a shortage of potatoes led to a famine in the country – although on a smaller scale than the one that hit Europe – in Ireland in 1845, causing nearly a million deaths and several million refugees and emigrants.

-Lorraine, Alsace and the Vosges mountains

-The lumberjacks of the Dagsburg region, whose staple food since the 18th century is the potato, eat in an ordinary and extraordinary way, the pata, a culinary preparation which can even be adapted to festive times.
-The term, according to Charles-Joseph Pariset, comes from pasta, which means dough, or better, pate for its speakers of Lorraine German, platt or Lorraine Franconian.
-This preparation is called Stampfer in High German of the Black Forest.
-The potatoes are first peeled, then sliced fairly thinly and boiled in ceramic or stoneware pots.
-After the adequate cooking, the salt is added and then the preparer drains the water, and crushes the material.
-The paste or pata obtained can be mixed with fresh water (in the woodcutter's hut), milk from the farm, butter (35 to 125 g of butter maximum for about 3 liters of paste), butter and milk, or other ingredients based on various meats or chopped vegetables (festive pata not very accessible to the poor).
-The final preparation is stirred, crushed, ground, and possibly salted, possibly with fried onions, spiced again and put back into the original pot.
-In the 19th century, with the imposition of French culinary standards, for example by the école ménagère, the preparation and/or the term disappeared to make way for the purée and the various gratins dauphinois.